 Stage 1 - Refurbishment & Repairs

-The upper secondary hull was cast in one piece - no easy task considering the complex shape of the part.
-The original mould jacket appeared to have been slightly mis-aligned during the casting process which resulted in significant scarring along the seam lines (seen in the photo's below).
+The upper secondary hull was cast in one piece - not an easy task, considering the complex shape of the part.
+The original silicone mould jacket appeared to have been slightly mis-aligned during the casting process which resulted in significant scarring along the seam lines (seen in the photo's below).
 There were also large areas of the surface where the raised panel details were all but obliterated and needed to be recreated as closely as possible to the original.
 Finally for this part, some slight warping (no pun intended!) needed to be corrected, and a number of fairly large holes needed to be filled.

-An example of the deformations found in a few of the parts, this one seen on the lower pylon wing.
+An example of the deformations found in a few of the parts, this one seen on the lower pylon wing

 The damaged phaser strip detailing on the keel part.

 Sensor band recess on the upper saucer part.
 Remnants of the original RTV rubber mould still lodged in place!
-Again, the detailing is almost non-existent and would need to be recreated.

 Aside from some slight general warping and wear & tear, the upper saucer was in pretty good shape.